jschack94/jschack94/README.md

 > ☕ [CoffeeChemistry] I am working on an app that is all about creating the perfect cup of coffee.

+>💡 [In The Wav] I am working with Spotify's API.
+Work in Progress!

 ## My Values
 🧠 Thoughtful & Inclusive Development <br/>